John Lynch (American football): 2001 season

 Head coach Tony Dungy named Lynch the starting strong safety to begin the sixth consecutive season.
 He started alongside free safety Dexter Jackson in 2001.
-During Week 5, Lynch collected a season-high 12 combined tackles (nine solo) during a 31–28 road loss to the Tennessee Titans.
+During week 5, Lynch collected a season-high 12 combined tackles (nine solo) during a 31–28 road loss to the Tennessee Titans.

 Lynch finished the 2001 season with 87 combined tackles (62 solo), four pass deflections, three interceptions, and a sack in 16 games and starts.
 On January 2, 2002, it was announced that Lynch was selected to play in the 2002 Pro Bowl.

 2002 season

 On January 14, 2002, the Buccaneers fired head coach Tony Dungy after they finished third in the NFC Central with a 9–7 record and lost to the Eagles for the second straight year in the playoffs.
 New head coach Jon Gruden retained defensive coordinator Monte Kiffin and defensive backs coach Mike Tomlin.
 He also retained Lynch and Dexter Jackson as the starting safeties alongside cornerbacks Ronde Barber and Brian Kelly.

-During Week 7, Lynch collected a season-high eight combined tackles during a 20–10 road loss to the Philadelphia Eagles.
+During week 7, Lynch collected a season-high eight combined tackles during a 20–10 road loss to the Philadelphia Eagles.
 In the next game, he recorded three combined tackles, deflected three passes, and made two interceptions in a 12–9 road victory over the Carolina Panthers.
 Lynch intercepted both passes off Panthers quarterback Randy Fasani.

 Lynch finished the 2002 season with 64 combined tackles (41 solo), five pass deflections, and three interceptions in 15 games and starts.
 The Buccaneers finished atop the NFC South with a 12–4 record and earned a first-round bye.
 The Buccaneers defeated the San Francisco 49ers 31–6 in the NFC Divisional Round.
 On January 19, 2003, Lynch recorded six solo tackles and broke up a pass during a 27–10 road victory over the Philadelphia Eagles in the NFC Championship Game.
-On January 26, 2003, Lynch started in Super Bowl XXXVII and made a tackle and pass deflection during the 48–21 victory against the Oakland Raiders.
+On January 26, 2003, Lynch started in Super Bowl XXXVII and recorded a tackle and pass deflection during the 48–21 victory over the Oakland Raiders.

 2003 season

 Head coach Jon Gruden named Lynch the starting strong safety to begin the regular season, alongside free safety Dwight Smith.
-During Week 2, Lynch collected a season-high 11 combined tackles (seven solo) during a 12–9 loss to the Carolina Panthers.
+During week 2, Lynch collected a season-high 11 combined tackles (seven solo) during a 12–9 loss to the Carolina Panthers.
 He was inactive for two games (Weeks 8–9) due to a shoulder injury.
 Lynch finished the season with 72 combined tackles (50 solo), six pass deflections, two interceptions, and was credited with half a sack in 14 games and starts.

 On March 12, 2004, the Buccaneers released Lynch in a salary cap-related maneuver.
 He offered to take a significant pay cut to remain with the team, but the offer was rebuffed.